mscastillo/Alignment/README.md

 # `tags_counter.sh`

-This script takes a *fasta* file with short tags and look for them on the sequences of a given *fastq* file.
-It depends on `needle` from the [EMBOSS tools](http://www.ebi.ac.uk/Tools/emboss/).
+This script takes a *fasta* file with short tags and find them among the sequences of a given *fastq* file.
+It depends on `needle` from the [EMBOSS tools](http://www.ebi.ac.uk/Tools/emboss/) to perform the search.

 ```bash
 head -5 sequences.fasta